JRMurr/JRMurr.github.io/data/blog/building-typescript-node-apps-with-nix.md

 While at first this looks like a lot It's pretty straightforward. `node2nixOutput = import ./nix { inherit pkgs nodejs system; };` calls the generated `default.nix` which exposes many outputs for building.
 In our case we only use `nodeDeps = node2nixOutput.nodeDependencies;`.

 The `buildPhase` just symlinks the generated `nodeDependencies` and builds the app.
 The `installPhase` copies the built output into the final derivation.
-If your familiar with docker files this is sorta like having a build layer than a final layer to copy the outputs to.
+If you are familiar with docker files this is sorta like having a build layer than a final layer to copy the outputs to.
-One thing nix does for you is patch shebangs to reference the `buildInputs` of the derivation, in this case if you run
+One thing nix does for you is patch shebangs to reference the `buildInputs` of the derivation, in this case, if you run

 ```sh
 $ cat ./result/bin/example-ts-nix